 In the world of virtual banking without notes and coins, it’s often hard to understand exactly how much money you have and how much is going out the door.
 So, make your fixed payments real.
 Write them down in a list alongside the amount allocated to each.
 To make it even easier, write them on a small whiteboard and edit them as the numbers change over the weeks.
 This gives you a clear representation of what has to disappear into the wormhole of bills and what’s left over for the fun stuff… like kids' birthday presents.
 There are lots of apps and websites out there that can help too, but sometimes good old pen and paper (or whiteboard and marker) work even better.

-As your kids get older and develop, their nutritional health is really important.
+Trying to balance your children's nutritional health can be challenging.
 To avoid the lure of take-away meals, the key is in preparation; not for the next meal you plan on cooking, but the next few.
-A stir-fry can use the left-over vegies from the previous night’s curry which can use the left-over rice from the night before.
-This not only saves you money, but also saves you time.
+A stir-fry can use the left-over veggies from the previous night’s curry which can use the left-over rice from the night before.
+This not only saves you money but also saves you time.

 Try a few of these sites for size: